OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

                 - Singapore has requested improvements in Security.
                 - There are also comments that OpenWIS is not so easy to manage.
             3. MDA - I have been in contact with Moscow; they have tried to use it more, to the full solution, but it is still too complicated for them to manage alone.
-            4. I have had an exchange with India, but they are lost with it.
+            4. MDA - I have had an exchange with India, but they are lost with it.
             5. LLG - We worked with Russia in their own framework, so it is a very specific solution.
 Now, they want a more standard solution; we are in the early discussion stage.
             6. LLG - India is difficult to progress; they are really interested but they are looking at all the options.
 We will try to discuss in future.
 Maybe they will be joining the Association?
 We'll wait and see.
         - 2016-24: LLG – Clarify in the communications plan.